timbroadwater/website-beta/README.md

-# User Goodness Website
+# UserGoodness Website

-The [User Goodness website](http://www.usergoodness.com) is a responsive website that utilizes:
+The [UserGoodness website](http://www.usergoodness.com) is a responsive website that utilizes:

 * [FontAwesome](http://fontawesome.io/)
 * jQuery